L12D2/mm_uxarray/docs/appendix/yaml.rst

 * **Wind speed and direction:**

-   * **Wind speed:** is calculated using the u-component and v-component.
+   * **Model Wind speed:** is calculated using the u-component and v-component.
 Users are responsible for knowing what those components are called in their model.
 If modeled wind speed is already available, simply add the variable name to the variable list.

-   * **Wind direction:** is calculated using the u-component and v-component.
+   * **Model Wind direction:** is calculated using the u-component and v-component.
 Users are responsible for knowing what those components are called in their model.
 If modeled wind direction is already available, simply add the variable name to the variable list.

-   * **Wind barbs:** can be plotted using the u-component and v-component.
+   * **Model Wind barbs:** can be plotted using the u-component and v-component.
 Users are responsible for knowing what those components are called in their model. **NOTE: plotted wind barbs are in knots.
      Wind speed everywhere else in the model/observations are by default m/s unless specified elsewhere in the YAML options.**